Applicants are considered irrespective of race, color, religion, gender, age, disability, national origin, and any other

-- You must achieve a passing grade of C or better in all pre-requisite courses in order to qualify for admission.
+The core prerequisite classes must be completed with a grade of C or better in order to be considered.

 - Applicants must submit three character references, two professional and one personal - which may not include immediate family or self.
 Recommendation forms may be found under the link Admissions and Forms.

 - Consideration is given for experience in a health care environment (work or volunteer).
 Please indicate all health care experience/job shadow on designated form using the link applications and forms.